opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/README.md

 ## Using messages in Code

 You can use messages in code by importing them from `$lib/paraglide/messages.js`.
-By convention a wildcard import is used.
+By convention, a wildcard import is used.

 ```svelte
 <script>